Melony Bell

-Melony Mincey Bell (born October 29, 1961) is an American politician who is currently a member of the Florida House of Representatives, representing the 56th District which covers the entirety of DeSoto and Hardee Counties, as well as part of Polk County.
-Bell has served as commissioner for the Polk County Board of County Commissioners, as the mayor of Fort Meade, Florida and as a Fort Meade city commissioner.
+Melony Mincey Bell (born October 29, 1961) is an American politician who has served as Supervisor of Elections of Polk County since 2025.
+A member of the Republican Party, she previously served in the Florida House of Representatives from 2018 to 2024, as a Polk County commissioner from 2010 to 2018, as the mayor of Fort Meade, Florida, and as a Fort Meade city commissioner.

 Background

 Bell was born in Winter Haven, Florida to Ronald and Laverne Mincey.
 Her family moved to Satellite Beach, Florida when she was young.
 While in high school, the family returned to Fort Meade, where she met her husband at Fort Meade Middle-Senior High School.
 Bell earned a bachelor's degree from Southeastern University in Lakeland, Florida and an associate degree from South Florida State College.

 Before her career in government, Bell worked as an auditor for the Florida Department of Highway Safety and Motor Vehicles and her husband owns a bee business.